This site requires a more recent version of Adobe Flash Player to function properly.

-Fee per Satellite TV Subscriber: We estimate this figure will increase from about $61 in 2014 to about $77 by the end of our forecast period.
+Fee per Satellite TV Subscriber: We estimate this figure will increase from about $64 in 2015 to about $76 by the end of our forecast period.
 However, there could be an upside of around 10% to our price estimate if this fee were to rise to $110 instead.
-This could be possible if programming costs rise too much making it unfeasible for Dish to absorb them and it passes on a significant portion of these costs to the end consumers.
+This could be possible if programming costs rise too much, making it unfeasible for Dish to absorb them, and then passes on a significant portion of these costs to the end consumers.

-Dish Network Pay-TV Market Share: We estimate this figure to be around 12.6% by the end of our forecast period as compared to 14% in 2014.
-However there could be about 5% upside to our price estimate if Dish Network can lift its market share to over 16% by end of our forecast period.
-On the other hand if this figure were to decline to 10%, there could be downside of more than 5% to our price estimate.
+Dish Network Pay-TV Market Share: We estimate this figure to be around 12.9% by the end of our forecast period, as compared to 14% in 2015.
+However, there could be about 5% upside to our price estimate if Dish Network can lift its market share to 15% by end of our forecast period.
+On the other hand, if this figure were to decline to 10%, there could be downside of more than 5% to our price estimate.

-Dish Network Gross Profit Margin: We estimate that Dish Network's gross margins will go down from 43% in 2014 to around 38% by the end of our forecast period.
-There could be an upside of more than 5% to our price estimate if Dish can get back to 50% gross margin levels seen in 2008, by continuing to focus on quality subscriber base and increasing its prices.
+Dish Network Gross Profit Margin: We estimate that Dish Network's gross margins will go down from 41% in 2015, to around 39% by the end of our forecast period.
+There could be an upside of more than 5% to our price estimate if Dish can get back to 45% gross margin levels seen in the late 2000's, by continuing to focus on a quality subscriber base and increasing its prices.

 For additional details, select a driver above or select a division from the interactive Trefis split for Dish Network at the top of the page.

-Dish Network is the third largest pay TV provider in the U.S. after Comcast and DirecTV.
-The pay TV market includes cable providers such as Time Warner Cable, Comcast and Cablevision, satellite providers such as DirecTV and Dish Network, and telecom providers such as AT&T and Verizon that offer fiber optic TV services.
+Dish Network is the third largest pay TV provider in the U.S., after Comcast and AT&T-DirecTV.
+The pay TV market includes cable providers such as Time Warner Cable, Comcast, and Cablevision, satellite providers such as AT&T-owned DirecTV and Dish Network, and telecom providers such as AT&T and Verizon, that offer fiber optic TV services.
 More than 85% of the TV households in the US subscribe to Pay TV services.
 Dish is the second largest satellite TV provider in the U.S. after DirecTV.

 Dish makes money by charging digital TV subscription fees to customers, selling digital TV boxes, selling premium services like HD and DVR, and by charging advertisers to advertise on some the channels it carries.